hashicorp/vault/website/source/docs/config/index.html.md

     nodes to when A is the active node and B and C are standby nodes.
 This may be the same address across nodes if using a load balancer or service discovery.
 Most HA backends will attempt to determine the advertise address if not provided.
-This can also be set via the `VAULT_ADVERTISE_ADDR` environment variable.
+This can also be overridden via the `VAULT_ADVERTISE_ADDR` environment variable.

 #### Backend Reference: Consul